underscoreio/underscoreio/src/html/_events/2015-03-28-essential-essential-scala.md

 duration: 8 hours
 cost: Free
 navbar: events
-summary: A free and fun introduction to Scala.
+summary: A free and fun taste of Scala.
 ---

 ### What